 As ACN mentions, you are also promoting essential services.
-People already rely on internet, gas, television and more, so why not make money by selling them?
+People already rely on the internet, gas, television, and more, so why not make money by selling them?

 So then, what about income?
-Is ACT a viable way to earn some income?
+Is ACN a viable way to earn some income?

 In this post, we're looking at both of these areas in detail, along with how well ACN works as an income opportunity overall.

 The image below shows the selection of services that ACN offers.
 You'll notice that most of them are services that people would purchase regularly, like energy and the internet.

 Because of the type of services the company offers, it’s difficult to say how competitive they are as a whole.
 Ultimately this will come down to what a person needs and what’s available in their area.